bouncepaw/mycorrhiza/README.md

         What auth method to use.
 Variants: "none", "fixed" (default "none") -fixed-credentials-path string
         Used when -auth-method=fixed.
-Path to file with user credentials. (default "mycocredentials.json") -home string
+Path to file with user credentials. (default "mycocredentials.json") -header-links-hypha string
+        Optional hypha that overrides the header links -home string
         The home page (default "home")
   -icon string